 In Alberta, condominiums are either self-managed or managed professionally.
-Whether a condominium corporation is self or professionally managed, board members must comply with the Condominium Property Act in carrying out day-to-day tasks.
+Whether a condominium corporation is self or professionally managed, board members must follow the Condominium Property Act in carrying out day-to-day tasks.

 If a condominium is self-managed, the condominium board is responsible for managing all aspects of the property.
-This means the board looks after accounting, repairs, and maintenance tasks like landscaping and snow removal.
+This means the board looks after accounting, repairs, and maintenance tasks (for example, landscaping and snow removal).

-The benefit of a self-managed property is that the owners do not have to pay a professional property manager, though some tasks may be contracted out (for example, landscaping).
+The benefit of a self-managed property is that the owners do not have to pay a professional property manager.
+That said, some tasks may be contracted out (for example, landscaping).

-The downside is that self-management can be time consuming for board members and without a dedicated condo board, the management of the property could suffer.
+The downside is that self-management can be time consuming for board members.
+Without a dedicated condo board, the management of the property could suffer.
 This could negatively impact the quality of life in the complex as well as property values.

 Professionally Managed Condominiums

 Many condominium corporations hire a condo manager or condo management company to look after the day-to-day affairs of the condominium corporation.
 The range of tasks will depend on what the condominium corporation and condo manager agreed to in the management agreement.

 The condo board should review the management agreement and do its research on the condo manager.
 The same applies if you want to buy a condominium unit or if you’re living in a condo and want to hire a new condo manager.
 Consider the following questions:

 - What tasks is the condo manager responsible for completing?